 Plenty of people have trouble paying their tax liability.
 Low-income taxpayers are especially affected badly.
-If you have unpaid taxes, then a tax attorney may be able to help you negotiate an installment agreement with the IRS to make your tax debt more manageable.
+If you have unpaid taxes, then a Seattle tax attorney may be able to help you negotiate an installment agreement with the IRS to make your tax debt more manageable.
 Putting in an installment agreement request can be especially helpful for low-income individuals.

 What Are Installment Payment Agreements?

 Installment payments are exactly what they sound like.
 Instead of paying your income tax liability and other unpaid taxes all at once, you have an installment payment agreement and make monthly payments.
-Each IRS payment must be made on time when you enter into an IRS payment agreement.
+Each IRS payment must be made on time when you enter into an IRS payment plan.

 Many taxpayers find it much easier to pay their taxes by the due date when they work a monthly payment into their monthly budget.
 IRS installment agreements are designed to help those experiencing financial hardship and finding themselves with insufficient funds when it’s time to file their tax returns.